How To Check If Something Was Written with AI (ChatGPT)

 Content at Scale AI Detector (casual writing & free)

 The team over at Content at Scale released a free AI detector that is also super quick and efficient.
-It can also test up to 25 thousand characters at a time (that's nearly 4000 words!)
+It can also test up to 2,500 characters at a time, which is about 300-500 words.

 The Technical & Syntactical Signs